scie-nz/aorist/README.md

 ## Overview of an Aorist universe

-*(note that the code examples below are deprecated, but they illustrate the logic of aorist quite well)*
+*(note that the code examples below are provided for illustrative purposes and may have occasional bugs)*

 Let's say we are starting a new project which involves analyzing a number of large graph datasets, such as the ones provided by the